Qiang-Zou/ImplicitSlicer/README.md

 1.Copyright
 -----------

-- ImplicitSlicer is developed by Qiang Zou based on [1-3] for research use.
+- ImplicitSlicer is developed by Qiang Zou, and now maintained by Sifan Chen, based on [1-4] for research use.
 All rights about the program (esp. surface reconstruction) are reserved by Qiang Zou.
 This C++ source codes are available only to a primary user for academic purposes.
 No secondary use, such as copy, distribution, diversion, business purpose, etc., is allowed.
 In no event shall the author be liable to any party for direct, indirect, special, incidental, or consequential damage arising out of the use of this program.
 ImplicitSlicer is self-contained.

 2.Download